 The second group improves the speed of each scheduling decision by only examining a small number of machines.
 Sparrow reduces scheduling latency through resource sampling [28].
 The scheduler examines the state of two randomly-selected servers for each required core and selects the one that becomes available first.
-While Sparrow improves scheduling speed, its decisions can be poor because it ignores the heterogeneity and interference preferences of jobs.
-Typically concurrent schedulers follow sampling schemes, while centralized systems are paired with sophisticated scheduling algorithms.
+While Sparrow improves scheduling speed, its decisions can be poor because it ignores the resource preferences of jobs.
+Typically concurrent schedulers follow sampling schemes, while centralized systems are paired with sophisticated algorithms.

 Figure 1 illustrates the tradeoff between scheduling speed and quality.
-Figure 1a shows the probability distribution function (PDF) of application performance for three scenarios of variable job duration using Sparrow [28] on a 200-server EC2 cluster.
-For very short jobs (100ms), fast scheduling allows most workloads to achieve 80% to 95% of the ideal performance on this cluster.
-In contrast, jobs with medium (1s-10s) or long duration (10s-1min) suffer significant degradation and achieve 50% to 30% of ideal performance.
-As duration increases, jobs become more heterogeneous in their resource requirements (e.g., preference for high-end cores), and interference between jobs sharing a server matters.
+Figure 1a shows the probability distribution function (PDF) of application performance for three scenarios with analytics jobs of variable duration using Sparrow [28] on a 200-server EC2 cluster.
+For very short jobs (100 ms ideal duration, i.e., no scheduling delay, and no suboptimal execution due to reasons like interference), fast scheduling allows most workloads to achieve 80% to 95% of the target performance.
+In contrast, jobs with medium (1- 10 s) or long duration (10 s-10 min) suffer significant degradation and achieve 50% to 30% of their ideal performance.
+As duration increases, jobs become more heterogeneous in their requirements (e.g., preference for high-end cores), and interference between jobs sharing a server matters.
 In contrast, the scheduling decision speed is not as critical.

-Figure 1b shows the PDF of job performance using the Quasar scheduler that accounts for heterogeneity and interference [14].
-The centralized scheduler leads to near-optimal performance for long jobs.
+Figure 1b shows the PDF of job performance using the Quasar scheduler that accounts for heterogeneity and interference [13].
+The centralized scheduler leads to nearoptimal performance for long jobs.
 In contrast, medium and short jobs are penalized by the latency of scheduling decisions, which can exceed the execution time of the shortest jobs.
 Even if we use multiple schedulers to increase the scheduling throughput [31], the per-job overhead remains prohibitively high.

-We propose Tarcil, a scheduler that achieves the best of both worlds: high quality and high speed decisions, making it appropriate for large, highly-loaded clusters that host both short and long jobs.
-Similar to Quasar [13, 14], Tarcil starts with rich information on the resource preferences and interference sensitivity of incoming jobs.
-Similar to Sparrow [28], it uses sampling to avoid examining the whole cluster state on every decision.
-However, there are two key differences in Tarcil's architecture.
+We present Tarcil, a scheduler that achieves the best of both worlds: high-quality and high-speed decisions, making it appropriate for large, highly-loaded clusters that host both short and long jobs.
+Tarcil starts with rich information on the resource preferences and interference sensitivity of incoming jobs [12, 13].
+The scheduler then uses sampling to avoid examining the whole cluster state on every decision.
+There are two main insights in Tarcil's architecture.
 First, Tarcil uses sampling not merely to find available resources but to identify resources that best match a job's resource preferences.
 The sampling scheme is derived using analytical methods that provide statistical guarantees on the quality of scheduling decisions.
 Tarcil additionally adjusts the sample size dynamically based on the quality of available resources.
 Second, Tarcil uses admission control to avoid scheduling a job that is unlikely to find appropriate resources.
-To handle the tradeoff between long queueing delays and suboptimal allocations, Tarcil uses a small amount of coarse-grain information on the quality of available resources.
+To handle